VIPriors/2021/challenge.md

 - (4) XiMin Zheng, JiaQi Yang.

 Jury prize: <span class="list-marking">Siyu Chen, Dengjie Li, Lishuai Gao, Fan Liang, Wei Zhang, Lin Ma. *Fudan University & Meituan*.</span>

-## Reports

-In the interest of the competition, we make available the reports corresponding to the final leaderboards.
-They can be downloaded in a single ZIP file, available [here](assets/downloads/reports.zip).

 ## Important dates